-What Is the Air Quality Index and How Does the EPA Use It?
+What Is the Air Quality Index?

 Why Air Quality Is Important

-What AQI Levels Are Typical
+Typical AQI Levels

-According to the EPA, AQI values typically are below 100, with higher values registered at just a handful of times annually.
+According to the EPA, AQI values are usually below 100, with higher values registered just a handful of times annually.
 Major cities usually suffer more air pollution than smaller ones, and as a result, may exceed 100 more frequently.
 Values over 200 are infrequent, and those over 300 are extremely rare.
 Such readings may occur during a forest fire, for example.

 Air quality can also differ seasonally, as well as locally.
 For example, ozone values may be higher during warm months as sunlight and heat boost ozone formation.
 Carbon monoxide, on the other hand, may be higher during cold weather, which can restrict the efficiency of car emission control systems.
 Particle pollution can be more intense near high-traffic thoroughfares, especially during peak daily traffic.